Yakumo-nuri

 The artisan begins by drawing patterns upon a base layer of Urushi and refined gold powder before coating it with a lustrous layer of transparent Urushi.

-The most unique aspect of this technique is actually in its use of transparent Urushi.
-This means that with time and usage, this final layer will change and transform, allowing you to enjoy the changes.
-This aspect allows the unique patterns underneath all of the layers of Urushi to become more prominent with continued usage, almost as if the pen is evolving right alongside you.
+The most unique aspect of this technique is actually in its use of transparent Urushi which with time and usage, this final layer will transform, allowing the unique patterns underneath the layers of Urushi to become more prominent with continued usage, almost as if the pen is evolving right alongside you.

 Homura